Arcade: feat. Heidi Talbot & Adam HolmesSun 13th October 2019

 Arcade: feat.
 Heidi Talbot & Adam Holmes

-This new collaboration will see the pair work under the name ‘Arcade’, with plans to record and release a new album of songs in 2019 produced by Louis Abbott (Admiral Fallow), who will be joining them on tour!
+This new collaboration will see the pair work under the name ‘Arcade’, with plans to record and release a new album of songs in 2019 produced by Louis Abbott (Admiral Fallow).

 Heidi Talbot was born in Ireland became a folk star in the USA as a member of the Irish American band Cherish the Ladies, and now lives in Edinburgh, Scotland.
 With a background like that, it's hardly surprising she should develop a style that switches easily between Celtic and Americana, but Subtlety is Talbot’s magic ingredient.
 From her gossamer voice to the delicate re-working of traditional and contemporary material that has earned her rave reviews for her records and Live performances.